 Remember: negative emotions and painful feelings are not dangerous, but burying them can be.
 Understanding your emotions by feeling them and identifying them lets you recover your emotional autonomy and strength.
-In her book, Emotional Yoga: How the Body Can Heal the Mind, author Bija Bennett explores the spiritual and emotional benefits of traditional yoga practice.
+In my book, Emotional Yoga: How the Body Can Heal the Mind, I explore the spiritual and emotional benefits of traditional yoga practice.

 Anything in the dark always seems dangerous at first.
 But once you get into your body, and out of your mind’s distractions, the darkness will come into the light.
 You can spend years justifying your feelings or ignoring them, but until you choose to feel them, you will be sitting in the dark.